At the Firs we regularly monitor and try to improve our practice to engage as many children as possible in every lesson.

 Challenge by choice

 From our Nursery classes, throughout the school, you will also see evidence in our classrooms of 'challenge by choice'.
 Children are encouraged to take ownership of their own learning and choose a task that will stretch them rather than the difficulty of the task being determined for them.
 We believe that with some guidance this enables children to become independent learners who love to challenge themselves.

 Curriculum information Year 1 - Year 6

 Click on the link below and you will find the National Curriculum statutory requirements, for each National Curriculum Year Group, mapped by core and non-core subject.
 The documents show the statutory areas that the children must be taught by year group for the core subjects (English, Maths and Science) and non-core.
-It may also be helpful for you to know that we use the Letters and Sounds phonics scheme throughout EYFS and Key Stage 1.
+It may also be helpful for you to know that we use Read Write Inc phonics scheme throughout EYFS and Key Stage 1.
 If you have any further questions, please contact the main office and you will directed to the appropriate member of staff who can answer your queries.